GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 Code snippets should have reasonable test coverage and all critical code paths should have integration tests that test against the production service.

-### Dedicated testing per sample {#dedicated-testing-per-sample}
+### Dedicated testing per snippet {#dedicated-testing-per-sample}
+* **Applies to:** Snippets

-Each test case should cover a single sample.
+Each test case should cover a single snippet.

-Multiple related samples may be placed in a shared file with common setup and teardown steps.
+Multiple related snippets may be placed in a shared file with common setup and teardown steps.

 ## Language-specific practices {#language-specific}